yifatamir/Resumes/README.md

 # Resumes

-This repository is made for me to maintain several versions of my resume.
+This repository is meant to simplify maintaining several versions of my resume.